WD1CKS/706Face/docs/Pico Connections.md

 This means for CW, we need to connect to the CW jack.
 Since we're there, may as well connect both signals.

+Hopefully, we can use a PIO for CW.

 | Connector Pin | Pico Pin | Comment           |
 |---------------|----------|-------------------|